 The Latest from the Anti-Corruption Forum

-Frank Vogl, Moderator, Co-Founder of the Partnership for Transparency Fund
+Frank Vogl, Board Chair of the Partnership for Transparency (PTF)

 Vitor Gaspar, Director of the International Monetary Fund (IMF) Fiscal Affairs Department, presented the IMF’s Fiscal Monitor report on corruption at the latest PTF Anti Corruption Forum event.
 The event, co-sponsored by the Center for…